mrspeaker/Omega500/README.md

     .     |
     .
 [Bullets]                 // Array of [extend Ω.Entity]

 Every loop  the engine calls `tick` on the main game object.
-This (automatically) calls `tick` on its current screen.
-The screen (manually) calls `tick` on its children (player, all the baddies in the baddie array, map) and so on.
+This automatically calls `tick` on its current screen - but that's the end of the magic.
+After this the screen must manually call `tick` on its children (player, all the baddies in the baddie array, map) and so on.
 Once the tick is done, the same thing happens with `render`.

 That's the rule: if you want something ticked, then `tick` it.
 If you want something rendered, then `render` it.